 Overview

-Dave is an IP litigator with 12+ years of patent and trademark experience and an extensive ecommerce practice.
-Clients rely on Dave to help them protect and defend their trademarks, patents, and copyrights.
-He directs enforcement efforts and seamlessly manages internal client teams to reduce costs and maximize timely and efficient enforcement.
-His significant background with design patents ranges from drafting and prosecution to enforcement and litigation.
-His trademark and branding experience ranges from domestic and international clearance and prosecution to opposition and cancellation proceedings and federal district court actions.
-Clients also rely on Dave’s knowledge of domestic and international due diligence assessments, including those related to new product lines, corporate acquisitions and divestitures, and licensing and other technology transfer arrangements.
+Dave is an IP litigator with nearly 15 years of global patent and trademark experience and an extensive e-commerce practice.
+He plays an instrumental role in directing litigation and enforcement efforts for large brands and sellers and seamlessly integrates with internal client teams to reduce cost and maximize timely and efficient enforcement.
+His significant patent prosecution experience informs his litigation strategy and his trademark and branding experience ranges from domestic and international clearance and prosecution to federal district court actions and opposition and cancellation proceedings.
+Clients rely on Dave’s knowledge of domestic and international due diligence assessments, including those related to new product lines, corporate acquisitions and divestitures, and licensing and other technology transfer arrangements.

-Dave’s practice also advises clients on data protection issues in connection with various laws, such as the European Union’s and United Kingdom’s General Data Protection Regulations, the California Consumer Privacy Act, and the California Privacy Rights Act.
-He helps clients assess legal obligations and risks associated with these laws, including presenting company-wide trainings, drafting and reviewing privacy and retention policies, and mitigating risks associated with cross-border data transfers.
+Dave also advises clients on data protection issues in connection with various laws.
+He helps clients assess legal obligations and risks, including presenting company-wide trainings, drafting and reviewing privacy and retention policies, and mitigating risks associated with cross-border data transfers.

-Dave is passionate about teaching and career development.
-He is an adjunct professor at the University of Utah SJ Quinney College of Law and has directed the local IP Moot Court competition between the University of Utah and Brigham Young University for nearly 10 years.
+Passionate about teaching and career development, Dave is an adjunct professor at the University of Utah SJ Quinney College of Law and has directed the local IP Moot Court competition between the University of Utah and Brigham Young University for more than 10 years.
 He chairs the recruiting committee at Workman Nydegger and spends significant time mentoring younger attorneys.
+He and his wife are raising five wonderful children.

 Experience